In a a piece entitled How to Talk to Little Girls, Lisa Bloom writes:

 The teacher doing the complimenting was aware of my “no commenting on physical appearance” policy, and after praising the young man, she turned to me and asked how her complimentary words could ever be construed as hurtful to the child.

-I pointed out to the teacher that while the young man was probably feeling great about her compliment, the boys to his left and right, who were not wearing suits and had not received a similar compliment, and who were perhaps from families who could not afford suits and ties and gleaming dress shoes, might be feeling very differently as they take the stage.
+I pointed out that while the young man was probably feeling great about the compliment, the boys to his left and right, who were not wearing suits and had not received a similar compliment (and who were perhaps from families who could not afford suits and ties and gleaming dress shoes) might be feeling very differently as they take the stage.

 Therein lies just one of the dangers.

-As one who grew up in relative poverty, I know how it feels to hear your classmates and friends receive compliments for their appearance while you do not.
+As a person who grew up in relative poverty, I know how it feels to hear your classmates and friends receive compliments for their appearance while you do not.